Hemrich Brg. Co. letterhead, c.1933 - image

 (1933-1934)

-With Repeal in early 1933, Alvin M. Hemrich resumed his brewing activities.
-He first established a holding company called the Hemrich Investment Corp.
-(U-Permit No. 1211) which would underwrite the startup of two breweries.
-First he modernized the original frame brewhouse, adjacent to the old Bay View plant, at 2918 Airport Way, and resumed operation under the name Hemrich Brewing Company - or plant No. 1.
+First he modernized the original frame brewhouse, adjacent to the old Bay View plant, at 2918 Airport Way, and resumed operation under the name Hemrich Brewing Company, Inc. - or plant No. 1.

-In April of '34, Alvin appointed William Weiss as Brewmaster, replacing Hugo P. Bode, Jr. Weiss had a long history of brewing with the Hemrich family, including their Georgetown plant, the Rainier plant at San Francisco, and their Rainier plant in Canada at Kamloops, B.C. in the mid-1920s.
+Alvin hired brewmaster, William Weiss as plant manager.
+Weiss had a long history of brewing with the Hemrich family, including their Georgetown plant, the Rainier plant at San Francisco, and their Rainier plant in Canada at Kamloops, B.C. during the early 1920s.

 Hemrich's Brewery - plant 1, c.1933 - image